tylerjarvis/RootFinding/README.md

 YRoots is a Python package designed for numerical rootfinding of multivariate systems of equations.

-See both [YRoots Demo](https://github.com/tylerjarvis/RootFinding/blob/main/YRootsDemo.ipynb) and [YRoots Tutorial](https://github.com/tylerjarvis/RootFinding/blob/main/YRootsTutorial.ipynb) for demonstrations of the code's capabilities.
+For a tutorial on YRoots syntax, set-up and examples on how to use it, see [YRoots Tutorial](https://github.com/tylerjarvis/RootFinding/blob/main/YRootsTutorial.ipynb) and for a more detailed demonstration of the code's capabilities on solving more challenging problems, see [YRoots Demo](https://github.com/tylerjarvis/RootFinding/blob/main/YRootsDemo.ipynb).

 Documentation is posted at https://tylerjarvis.github.io/RootFinding/